ApeSwapFinance/eip-5725-vesting-nft-implementation/EIP-draft.md

      * @notice Claim the pending payout for the NFT
      * @dev MUST grant the claimablePayout value at the time of claim being called
      * MUST revert if not called by the token owner or approved users
+     * MUST emit PayoutClaimed
      * SHOULD revert if there is nothing to claim
      * @param tokenId The NFT token id
      */
     function claim(uint256 tokenId) external;

     /**
-     * @notice Number of tokens for the NFT which have been claimed
+     * @notice Number of tokens for the NFT which have been claimed at the current timestamp
      * @param tokenId The NFT token id
-     * @return payout The total amount of payout tokens claimed for this NFT */ function payoutClaimed(uint256 tokenId) external view returns (uint256 payout);
+     * @return payout The total amount of payout tokens claimed for this NFT */ function claimedPayout(uint256 tokenId) external view returns (uint256 payout);

     /**
      * @notice Number of tokens for the NFT which can be claimed at the current timestamp